davidsbatista/davidsbatista.net/_posts/2022-12-07-Pandas-Cheat-Sheet.md

 preview_pic: /assets/images/2022-12-07-Zoo-Berlin-zoo-berlin-panda-plant-eye-1643703-pxhere.com.jpg
 ---

-I will just use a blog post to keep track of typical operations I need to do over pandas DataFrame.
-I came to realise and I need to do them whenever I need to explore DataFrames, but I keep forgetting them.
+I will use this blog post to keep track of typical operations I need to do over pandas DataFrame, after realising I need to do them whenever I explore a DataFrames, but I keep forgetting them.

 ## __Columns__